SaurabhDubey-97/ML_Work/README.md

 # ML_Work
-Working with various ML ALgorithms on different Dataset
+Working with Random Forest Classifier on PIMA diabtetes dataset obtained from kaggle, the dataset and the code is provided in the repo.